AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 You can download the installer from the [download page](download-installer.md).
 You cannot customize the installer executable file directly, but it can be installed interactively or in silent mode.
 To install the software, log in to Windows as an administrator.

 Separate installers are available for 32-bit and 64-bit versions of Microsoft Office.
-For 32-bit version of Microsoft Office, download DocumentSecurityExtensionforMicrosoftOffice.exe.
-For 64-bit version of Microsoft Office, download DocumentSecurityExtensionforMicrosoftOffice64.exe.
+For a 32-bit version of Microsoft Office, download DocumentSecurityExtensionforMicrosoftOffice.exe.
+For a 64-bit version of Microsoft Office, download DocumentSecurityExtensionforMicrosoftOffice64.exe.

 >[!NOTE]
 >
->This document uses 32-bit installer file (DocumentSecurityExtensionforMicrosoftOffice.exe) to explain various commands and options.
-If you are using 64-bit version of Microsoft Office, use 64-bit installer file (DocumentSecurityExtensionforMicrosoftOffice64.exe) to perform operations listed in this document.
+>This document uses a 32-bit installer file (DocumentSecurityExtensionforMicrosoftOffice.exe) to explain various commands and options.
+If you are using a 64-bit version of Microsoft Office, use the 64-bit installer file (DocumentSecurityExtensionforMicrosoftOffice64.exe) to perform operations listed in this document.

 ### Install in silent mode {#install-in-silent-mode}